Vettvangur/Vettvangur.IcelandAuth/README.md

 Looking to contribute something?
 Pull requests are welcome!

-* .Net Core Sample is sorely missing!
+* Unit tests are lacking!

 ## License